Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 What’s Required for Submission

-As of December 2024, this is a strict compliance-based proposal with Gate Criteria that will likely be evaluated on a pass/fail basis.
+This is a strict compliance-based proposal with Gate Criteria, to be evaluated on a pass/fail basis.
 If your team does not clear the initial Gate Criteria, the rest of your proposal will not be evaluated.
-Once you’re clear of the Gate Criteria, the proposal is evaluated against a scorecard.
+Once you’re clear of the following Criteria, the proposal is evaluated against a scorecard.

 Based on the draft Sections L & M and Industry Day, you must submit all of the below items for your final submission: